ottojo/GPU_Programming/Summary/vertex.md

 ## Transformations
 Coordinate transformations are an important task of the vertex shader.
-We express transformations using homogenous coordinates to allow translations.
+We express transformations using homogeneous coordinates to allow translations.

 $$
 \begin{bmatrix}